 This is your headquarters for the 2020 US House election predictions.
-Our early Fall major update to House races was processed on September 10.
+Final predictions were issued on October 31.

 We made our calls in all 435 races from Alabama to Wyoming, and now, we bring you the overall picture.
 At the links below, you can jump to any state’s predictions.
 These picks will be updated as needed between now and the November election, which also means the tote board below will be as well.

 All 435 races were rated on a 1-4 star scale, with one star meaning a “weak lean” and four being “very safe.”
 Electionarium does not do tossups in order to give a complete prediction picture.